Meodinger/Meodinger/README.md

 ### :wrench: Projects I am working on

  - **LabelPlusFX** : A comic translation marker inspired by [LabelPlus](https://noodlefighter.com/label_plus/).
+ - **ProofreadFX** : LPFX-based self-improve tool for translator to see diffs between proofreading and translation.
  - **PS-Script** : Photoshop script to import translations from Json (LPFX File) or text (Legacy LP File).
  - **AcademyCraft** : (Ready to start (maybe)) Minecraft mod AcademyCraft for MC 1.16.5.